Mobile Suit Gundam: Cucuruz Doan's Island: Reception

 Anime News Network praised the movie for the focus on Amuro's character arc and modern themes without removing the original aspects of the franchise.
 Asian Anime Pulse also commented on the film positively for its handling of drama and animation, believing newcomers might enjoy it.
 The Japan Times commented that every viewer would be concerned by Amuro's safety due to how the main plot has him surviving the encounter from the original TV series but still felt returning fans would enjoy the story and how the disciplinary actions performed in White Base are contested.

+Legacy

+The animator Atsushi Tamura simultaneously participated in the productions of Mobile Suit Gundam: Cucuruz Doan's Island and the Netflix series Gamera Rebirth.
+This, along with the director Hiroyuki Seshita's liking of Yoshikazu Yasuhiko works especially Giant Gorg (1984), influenced the character design of the Gamera anime.